Written by Joshua Malin

 If this is the case, you should speak to your health fund about your physio treatment before making an appointment to ensure you’re getting the best value out of your policy.

-This is only a guide; the cost of your physio may be different to the prices outlined below.
+However, the national regulatory body for worker’s compensation, Comcare, does provide physiotherapists with a guide to their recommended upper limit fees.
+This only acts as a guide; the cost of your physio may be different to the prices outlined below.

 Physio treatment/service | ACT | NSW | NT | QLD | SA | TAS | VIC | WA |